zhenchen-jay/WrinkledTensionFields/README.md

 # Wrinkled Tension Field

 This code implements the paper "Fine Wrinkling on Coarsely-Meshed Thin Shells".
+(Only tested with Linux)

 ## Elastic Material Model (benchmarks)